mbr/pgdb-rs/pgdb/README.md

 // You can now use `db_url` in your ORM.
 The database will not be shut down before `db_url` is dropped.
 ```

-Note that databases are not cleaned up until the testing process exist.
+Note that databases are not cleaned up until the testing process exits.

-Requires regular Postgres database utilities like `postgres` and `initdb` are available on the path at runtime.
+Requires that regular Postgres database utilities like `postgres` and `initdb` are available on the path at runtime.

 ## Detailed usage